AntiToni/dust-biters/README.md

 # dust-biters
-An OOP based implementation of the card game "Dust Biters"
+An OOP based implementation of the card game "Dust Biters".